Biography of Camille Pissarro

 The Boulevard Montmarte series is one composition that he chose to paint over and over from the same position of his hotel room.
 It is one of our top 10 impressionist paintings.

 He painted this series with different views and street scenes, experimenting with the weather transitions, the changing seasons and the time of day to show the variety of city life.
 However, unlike other Impressionist series, those by Monet in particular, Pissarro did not intend for his paintings to be hung together.

 The street scenes he depicted were influenced by Napoleon III’s radical redesign of the city, newly built on top of the medieval houses that were destroyed to make way for his vision.
 Pissarro praised the modernity of the new cityscape and enjoyed the uninterrupted views they provided him for his work.

 Critics have suggested that Pissarro’s series were not painted for any particular purpose or to garner excessive praise but simply because he liked painting them.
 He found the change to urban landscapes diverting but did not struggle with the meaning behind his painting style or how it would be defined by others.
 He was, as ever, unafraid of going against convention.

 Pissarro was unlike any of his contemporaries.

-For much of the 20th century, his work was left in the shadows, only beginning to gain recognition in the 1980s.
+For much of the 20th century, Pissarro's work was left in the shadows, only beginning to gain recognition in the 1980s.
 Unlike many of the Impressionists, he did not become a household name until much later in history.
-It is not known if this was a result of the anti-semitism that swept through France and Europe in the later 19th and early 20th centuries or purely down to changing tastes in the art world.
+It is not known if this was a result of the anti-Semitism that swept through France and Europe in the later 19th and early 20th centuries or purely down to changing tastes in the art world.

 “he was one of my masters.”His effect on Cezanne’s stylistic development in particular has been credited with pushing him to become the father of modernism in the 20th century.
 The outpouring of admiration and emotion towards Pissarro from some of the best known figures of the Impressionist movement is indicative of his influence on this era of French art.